Endorsements

 - Previous endorsement history

-You can withdraw an endorsement at any time:
+You can update your endorsement at any time:

 - Click "Your Endorsement"